CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

 The **Read** API uses a newer text recognition model and generally performs better for larger images that contain a lot of text, but will work for any amount of text.
 It also supports text extraction from *.pdf* files, and can recognize both printed text and handwritten text in multiple languages.

-The **Read** API uses an asynchronous operation model, in which a request to start text recognition is submitted; and the operation ID returned from the request can subsequently be used to check progress and retrieve results.
+The **Read** API uses an asynchronous operation model, in which a request to start text recognition is submitted, and the operation ID returned from the request can subsequently be used to check progress and retrieve results.

 1. In the code file for your application, in the **Main** function, examine the code that runs if the user selects menu option **1**.
 This code calls the **GetTextRead** function, passing the path to an image  file.